lagomphone/Information/README.md

 # Information for Lagomphone

-"Information" is a specialized browser app for Lagomphone, based on the Iceraven Browser.
+"Information" is a specialized app for Lagomphone, based on the Iceraven Browser.
 This project is a fork of the Iceraven Browser maintained by [fork-maintainers](https://github.com/fork-maintainers/iceraven-browser) and is released under the Mozilla Public License, v.
 2.0.

 - **Original Iceraven Browser**: [Github Repository](https://github.com/fork-maintainers/iceraven-browser)